aakkuzu/419-dataset/README.md

 Dylan Reviczky
 Mary Wang

-This is our 419-dataset, and the following gives a instruction of what we did for our dataset.
+This is our 419-dataset containing flirting videos, and the following gives a instruction of what we did for our dataset.

 [GitHub repository](https://github.com/mwgh/419-dataset)